vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/vm-encryption/README.md

 VM Encryption protects data at rest on storage, while Encrypted vMotion protects data in transit during migration between hosts.
 They're independent features - you can use either or both.
 Encrypted vMotion is automatically required for encrypted VMs, but you can also enable it for non-encrypted VMs to protect data during migrations.

 ### How do I monitor encryption operations and key provider health?
 vSphere provides alarms for key provider health and encryption operations.
 You can monitor these through vCenter alarms and events.
 Failed encryption operations, key provider connectivity issues, and certificate problems all generate specific alarms.
-Regular monitoring helps catch issues before they impact operations.

 ### Can I use different key providers for different VMs in the same cluster?
 Yes, you can have multiple key providers configured and use different ones for different VMs.
 Different key providers can be configured as the default for different clusters.